 price that safeguards fair trading practices.
 RENUA will insist that farming

 and rural families can have a fair and sustainable livelihood.

 37. RENUA will reject the EU Mercosur trade deal as it bad for Irish farming families and communities and bad for the environment.
 Mercosur is a bad deal for Ireland, not alone will our beef industry pay the price but it will adversely change our rural social fabric.
 Behind the Irish beef and suckler sector is small farms and families.
 This is the back bone of rural Ireland.
-We have the highest quality beef in the world and heavily invested capital to protect the environment and environmental friendly programs to ensure that farming and wildlife can be successfully managed.
+We have the highest quality beef in the world and farmers have invested heavily in capital to protect the environment to ensure that farming and wildlife can be successfully managed.
 With 90% of Irish beef exported it’s a serious worry to consider the prospect of South American beef a few cent cheaper in the supermarkets of Europe and not at all comparable regarding animal welfare and environmental standards which yet again highlights the hypocrisy of recent carbon footprint concerns.
 When confronted with a motion to reject the Mercosur, Fine Gael voted in favour to keep this deal.
 RENUA will use the Irish veto to block any trade deal with threatens Irish farming families and our future food security.
 High quality and highly traceable Irish produce must not be sacrificed on the altar of globalisation.

 38. RENUA rejects the cruel practice

 of slaughtering animals using halal methods, which involve cutting the animal’s throat and letting

 it bleed to death.
 In Denmark, Norway, Sweden, Switzerland and other European

 countries, kosher and halal slaughtering (slaughter without stunning) is

 forbidden.
 Halal methods are not compatible with the humane treatment of

 animals and should be forbidden in Ireland without any exception.
 RENUA also